 5.3.
-Introduction of New Equipment
+Introduction of New Equipment and Procedures

-Before new equipment is introduced into clinical service a complete safety analysis is performed, a quality control procedure is implemented and tested, and all personnel involved with the calibration, operation or maintenance of the device are trained in the operation of the device, in the radiation safety issues associated with the device, and in the emergency procedures associated with a failure of the device or major accessory.
+Before new equipment (hardware and/or software) or treatment techniques are introduced into clinical service, a complete safety analysis is performed, quality control procedures are implemented and tested, and all personnel involved with the calibration, operation or maintenance of the device are trained in the operation of the device, in the radiation safety issues associated with the device, and in the emergency procedures associated with a failure of the device or major accessory.